Breastfeeding Challenges

 Solutions

 When the opening of a milk duct becomes blocked with thickened milk, or a thin layer of skin grows over it, this can create a tiny white or yellow spot on the nipple tip.
-These plugged milk ducts – sometimes known as milk blisters or blebs – can cause localised pain for some mums, especially during feeding or expressing.
+These plugged milk ducts – sometimes known as milk blisters or blebs – can cause localised pain for some moms, especially during feeding or expressing.
 Others don’t experience any discomfort.
 White blebs can persist for days or weeks, lasting until the skin eventually breaks and the hardened milk can escape.8

 Solutions